-This chapter would cover those who came from throughout the world during the great century of immigration, 1820 to 1924.
+This chapter will cover those who came from throughout the world during this great century of immigration, 1820 to 1924.
 This century, characterized by industrialization and urbanization and punctuated by the Civil War, saw 36 million immigrants flow to the United States.

 From 1820 to 1914, 30 million came from Europe, including 5 million Germans, 4.5 million Irish, 4.5 million Italians, 2.6 million Poles, 2.6 million English and 2 million Jews (at first mostly from Germany and then from Poland and Russia).